townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    cost
       The amount of resources that the solution consumes.

+   cost model
+      In :term:`algorithm analysis`, a definition for the cost of each basic operation performed by the algorithm,
+      along with a definition for the size of the input.
+      Having these definitions allows us to calculate the :term:`cost` to run the algorithm on a given input, and from there determine the :term:`growth rate` of the algorithm.
+      A cost model would be considered "good" if it yields predictions that conform to our understanding of reality.

    CPU
       Acronym for Central Processing Unit, the primary processing device for a computer.